-Inter-island.
+Inter-island flights on radar.
 Connecting flights from outer islands are a likely start for inter-island.
 For example, routes such as Oakland/Honolulu/Lihue/Oakland.
 That could mean one-stop to some islands and the opportunity for some inter-island only service as a teaser if nothing else.
 See more on inter-island flights below.

 Southwest service offerings.
-Those will be unchanged when they fly to Hawaii.
-That accordingly to CEO Gary Kelly.
+Southwest’s unique service paradigm will remain unchanged according to CEO Gary Kelly.
 They include:

 1. Two free checked bags.

 2. No seat assignments.
-There is an early boarding option for $15, which should prove to be extremely popular on flights to Hawaii.
+There will still be an early boarding option for $15, which should prove to be extremely popular on flights to Hawaii.

 3. No meals for sale.
 Only drinks and snacks as is customary for the airline.

 4. No charger ports.
 You’ll need to bring a charged battery and perhaps a charger pack.
-We use the Anker ones, which have been the most reliable.
+We use the Anker ones, which have been the best performing and most reliable.

-5. In flight entertainment.
+5. In-flight entertainment.
 It will be available on your own devices only.
-Fee based satellite WiFi either at launch or subsequently.
+Fee based satellite WiFi may be offered either at launch or subsequently.

 CEO Gary Kelly said recently: “Step one, of course, is getting from California to Hawaii.”
 Regarding inter-island flights, it “has been down our priority list, but we will have serious consideration of that.”
 While they may or may not start with these, Kelly stated that this is something that the company will continue to evaluate.

 Beat of Hawaii expects some form of SWA Hawaii inter-island flights to happen, although no one can say just when and how it may work.
-Most likely, Southwest inter-island will well start as connecting flights between islands then to/from the mainland.
+As we’ve indicated, inter-island may well start as connecting flights between islands then to/from the mainland.

 The fact is, short hops in the just over 100 mile range, are routine for SWA.
 There is nothing that prevents or regulates SWA’s ability to fly inter-island and all indications are that the state of Hawaii will in fact encourage it.
 That’s especially true with the total lack of inter-island competition following the recent demise of Island Air.

-Kelly stated today that while they may offer overnight flights in the future, “we don’t really desire to fly red-eyes right now.”
+Kelly had stated that while they may offer overnight flights in the future, “we don’t really desire to fly red-eyes right now.”
 “For our style of operation, it would complicate things.

-Overnight service will definitely come to SWA Hawaii flights in the future, out of logistical necessity, once they have more experience here.
+Overnight service will definitely come to their Hawaii flights in the future, once they have more experience here.
 That should occur sooner than later out of logistical necessity.

-The company announced Hawaii flights this past October 11 via Twitter, stating that tickets would be for sale in the upcoming year, with flight start dates and routes still to be announced.
-The company is still completing ETOPS certification for flights to the islands.
-Los Angeles Times is stating that service will be to Honolulu, Kona and Kauai.
+The company announced Hawaii flights in October 2017 via Twitter, stating that tickets would be for sale in the upcoming year, with flight start dates and routes still to be announced.
+Los Angeles Times had stated (based on that service will be to Honolulu, Kona and Kauai.
 Undoubtedly Maui will be part of the plan.